joaopdg/flip-the-card/README.md

 # Random Card Flip App

-Select your name (so you don't pick your own name) click on the card that you want and there you go, your pair as been assigned!
+Select your name click on the card that you want and there you go, your pair as been assigned!